Ephigenia/talks/source/gh-npm-registry.md

 npm install --save @egoditor/my-package@1.0.0
 ```

-- check project’s and user’s `.npmrc` file for scope "@egoditor"
-- uses `NPM_TOKEN` configured for the registry to authorize against the registry
+NPM checks the project and system users `.npmrc` files for registry definitions for the scope "egoditor".
+If there’s none it uses the default registry.

 ---
 <!-- _class: lead -->